stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

 using- nate hagens:
-you can never be perfect. daniel schmachtenberger: nothing. yeah. but i think one of the things that's important is to get... i am complicit with the world system every time i use my phone. i'm complicit with the world system every time i use money itself as an exchange for [2238](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=2238.9s)

-anything. every time i drive on a road i'm complicit with the world system. as such, i can't think of myself as an individual separate from the whole. there is this ubuntu, i am because we are and this is the way the human world is right now and so i can't make myself in perfect ethical alignment, independent of helping the species as a whole to move. and there's something actually more humble
+you can never be perfect. daniel schmachtenberger: nothing. yeah. but i think one of the things that's important is to get... i am complicit with the [[world system]] every time i use my phone. i'm complicit with the [[world system]] every time i use money itself as an exchange for anything. every time i drive on a road i'm complicit with the [[world system]]. as such, i can't think of myself as an individual separate from the whole. there is this ubuntu, i am because we are and this is the way the human world is right now and so i can't make myself in perfect ethical alignment, independent of helping the species as a whole to move. and there's something actually more humble